automerge/automerge-swift/README.md

 This is a low-level library with few concessions to ergonomics, meant to interact directly with the low-level Automerge API.
 Additional API that is more ergonomic is being added into the repository as this project evolves.

-[Automerge-Swifter API Documentation](https://automerge.org/automerge-swift/documentation/automerge/) is available on the [Automerge site](https://automerge.org/).
+[Automerge-Swift API Documentation](https://automerge.org/automerge-swift/documentation/automerge/) is available on the [Automerge site](https://automerge.org/).
 A command-line demonstration application ([contaaacts](https://github.com/automerge/contaaacts)) is available that shows using the lower level API.

 Note: There was an earlier Swift language bindings for Automerge here at automerge/automerge-swift.
-The repository was [renamed and archived](https://github.com/automerge/automerge-swift-archived), but is still available if you are looking for it.
+The repository was [renamed and archived](https://github.com/automerge/automerge-swift-archived), but is available if you are looking for it.

 ## Quickstart